- What is Google My Business?

 Feel free to be specific if you primarily provide one type of service.

-The services section allows you to add additional content to your listing which should help you rank for additional keywords from an SEO standpoint.
+The services section allows you to add additional content to your listing.
+These are helpful for users but they do not help you rank for additional keywords from an SEO standpoint.

-Services that you do add don’t seem to be showing up on desktop yet but they do appear on some mobile searches.
+As of October 2020, services do not appear for desktop searches yet but they do appear on some mobile searches.